BU-Spark/ml-bpl-rag/WRITEUP.md

 streamlit run streamlit_app.py
 ```

 This will run the app on port 8501.
-When querying, please be patient, sometimes the retrieval and re-ranking process is slow depending on how much data you embedded.
+When querying, please be patient, sometimes the retrieval and re-ranking process is slow depending on how much data you embedded.\

+**On-going Challenges**
+ - Vector Store: 1.3 million metadata objects and 147,000 full text docs resulted in a cumulative ~140GB of vectors when using all-MiniLM-L6-v2 and recursive character splitting on 1000 characters.
+This made locally hosted vectorstores cumbersome and implausible.
+Our solution was to migrate a portion of our metadata vectors to Pinecone and used that in our final implementation.
+Hosting on Pinecone can become expensive and adds another dimension of complexity to the project.
+ - Speed: Currently, the app takes anywhere from 25-70sec to generate a response, we have found that the most time-consuming aspect of this is our calls to the Digital Commonwealth API to retrieve the rest of the metadata for each object retrieved within Pinecone.
+We were unable to associate an object's full metadata in Pinecone due to internal limits, so we are hitting the Digital Commonwealth API to do so.
+On average, responses take 1/4 of a sec, however across 100 responses that becomes cumbersome.
+ - Query Alignment: The way queries are worded can have impact on the quality of retrieval.
+We attempted to implement a form of query alignment by using an llm to generate a sample response to the query, however we found it to be ineffective and detrimental.
+Further research should be done in this area to improve standardization of query alignment ot improve retrieval.
+ - Usage Monitoring: Real-time usage monitoring through the console logs is implemented, however it would be beneficial to implement a form of persistent usage monitoring for generating insights into model performance and query wording for the purpose of ML/OPs.